 - October: the list of available positions first becomes available late in the month

 - November: identify programs of interest and begin applying for interviews (earlier the better).
-Interviews are scheduled.
+Program-specific phone interviews.
+In-person/virtual interviews are scheduled.

 - December: PPS begins